traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 Usage : click the action, then click somewhere on the map canvas to create a time map.
 A new layer will be added to the project with the time time.
 That layer is a "temporary layer".
 If you need to save it, right click on it in the legend, and choose `Make permanent`.

 Configuration : click on the small arrow, then configure using the following widget.
+The time parameter uses your system local time, so you need to manually convert the time if you are working in different time zone.

 ![](images/reference/express_timemap_config.png)